HichemBenChaaben/ecom-store-challenge-frontend/README.md

 - create a product listing page that consumes the api, the product listing page should display all the products
 - add a basic layout to the page, here we are displaying 3 products per column (refer to the mockup)
 - once the user click on a product, he should be redirected to the product details page
+- each product card should display the image of the product, the title, description and price from the api

 ### 3 - product details page
 - create a product details page using the endpoint `get single product` from the fake api store